Namsik-Yoon/ImageEmbedding/README.md

 This project is licensed under the terms of **the Apache License 2.0**.

-Copyright 2021 Kakao Brain Corp. <https://www.kakaobrain.com> All Rights Reserved.
+Copyright 2021 Kakao Brain Corp. <https://www.kakaobrain.com> All Rights Reserved.Image Embedding